Program Director: John Quattrochi, Sc.D

-Anca Dana Dragomir is an Assistant Professor in the Department of Oncology, with secondary appointments in the Department of International Health and the Department of Biostatistics, Bioinformatics and Biomathematics.
+Anca Dragomir is an associate professor in the Department of Oncology, with a secondary appointment in the Department of Biostatistics, Bioinformatics and Biomathematics.
 Dr. Dragomir also has an honorary faculty position at the Parker Institute, Copenhagen University Hospital, Frederiksberg, Denmark.
 While at Georgetown, she has served as the Epidemiologist for the Breast and Colon Cancer Family Registries Project, a large NCI contract awarded to the Innovation Center for Biomedical Informatics at the Georgetown Lombardi Comprehensive Cancer Center (LCCC).
 She has also served as the Director of the Clinical and Molecular Epidemiology Shared Resource at LCCC.
 The publication record of Dr. Dragomir includes 20 peer-reviewed publications and more than 40 abstracts presented at national and international conferences.
 She has more than fifteen years of work experience as an Epidemiologist, including subject recruitment, questionnaire design, data collection, biospecimen collection/storage, biomarker measurement and evaluation, epidemiological analyses, and manuscript preparation.
 Dr. Dragomir has a Ph.D. degree in Epidemiology from the Gillings School of Global Public Health, University of North Carolina at Chapel Hill.
 She also holds a graduate degree in Mathematics from the West University of Timisoara, Romania.
 She has been awarded both a predoctoral and a postdoctoral NIH Intramural Research Training Award fellowship.
-Dr. Dragomir teaches the Biostatistics course for the Master of Science in Global Health program.